singhrishav23/Data-Structures-and-Algorithm-Leetcode-/README.md

 🔹 A collection of consistent practice, learning, and progress.

-🌟 Open to Learning
+## 🌟 Open to Learning

-This repository reflects my current understanding of DSA and problem solving.
-If you spot something that can be improved, feel free to share your insights.
+This repository reflects my ongoing journey in Data Structures and Algorithms.
+If you come across a better approach, optimization, or improvement, feel free to share your insights.

 ---